dustinpfister/blog_posts/_posts/threejs-lathe-geometry.md

 ## Lathe Geometry and what to know first

 In other to get started with lathe geometry there is a whole lot of things that you might want to read up more on before getting into it.
 Also in any case there might be some closely related subjects that you might want to refresh on, or at least be prepared to do so to say the least.
+I have all ready wrote a blog post on [getting started with threejs](/2018/04/04/threejs-getting-started/) that I come around to edit a bit often so I will assume that you have the very basics down at least.
+So in this section I will just touch base on a few topics that are very relevant to Lathe Geometry alone.

 ### Read About the Vector2 class and vectors in general